UCL/RC-ApplicationForms/README.md

 ## Design

-As my brainmeats are currently designing, there are 5 entry points (forms) for interacting with the database:
+As currently designing, there are 5 entry points (forms) for interacting with the database:

 * initial application
 * renewal